Visual Arts Specialist

 The archive includes publications by artists such as Fischli/Weiss (1985), Pipilotti Rist (1994), Valentin Carron (2004) and Claudia Comte (2014), and texts by critics such as Jean-Christophe Ammann (1986), Rein Wolfs (1999), Dorothea Strauss (2004) and Chris Kraus (2019).
 Around 160 Cahiers d’Artistes have been published to date.

 These monographs were initially self-published.
 Towards the end of the 1990s, Lars Müller Publishers was commissioned with the publication, before the responsibility was assigned to Edizioni Periferia, Luzern/Poschiavo in 2006.
-The design of the Cahiers has been in the hands of the graphic design studio Bonbon in Zurich since 2015.
+From 2015 to 2021, the design of the Cahiers has been in the hands of the graphic design studio Bonbon in Zurich.